youkaichao/my-portable-aiml-environment/README.md

 # my-portable-aiml-environment
-A dockerfile to build my portable environment for AI/ML development, with some daily used packags!
+A dockerfile to build my portable environment for AI/ML development, with some daily used packages!

 The docker image contains: